discordjs/guide/guide/popular-topics/reactions.md

 client.emit(events[event.t], reaction, user);
 ```

-<p class="tip">In the master branch, you can avoid that mess by applying [this fix](https://gist.github.com/Lewdcario/52e1c66433c994c5c3c272284b9ab29c) instead.</p>
+<tip>In the master branch, you can avoid that mess by applying [this fix](https://gist.github.com/Lewdcario/52e1c66433c994c5c3c272284b9ab29c) instead.</tip>

 And you're done!
 If you send a message, restart your bot, and react to that message, your `messageReactionAdd` and `messageReactionRemove` events should log as normal.